Lucky Akhand

-Lucky Akhand (7 June 1956 – 21 April 2017) was a Bangladeshi singer-composer.
+Lucky Akhand (18 June 1956 – 21 April 2017) was a Bangladeshi singer-composer.
 He was associated with the musical band Happy Touch.
-He composed and gave vocal to songs including Ei Neel Monihar, Aamay Deko Na, Agey Jodi Janitam, Riti Niti Janina, Polatok Am, Abar Elo Jey Shondhya Porichoy Kobe hobe, Aj achhi kal nei, Hotath kore Bangladesh, Tumi Daklei kachhe astam, Bolechhile kal tumi asbe, Tumi ke bolona, Amake tumi valo besona, Mamonia, and Shadhinota Tomake Niye.
+He composed and gave voice to songs including Ei Neel Monihar, Aamay Deko Na, Agey Jodi Janitam, Riti Niti Janina, Polatok Am, Abar Elo Jey Shondhya Porichoy Kobe hobe, Aj achhi kal nei, Hotath kore Bangladesh, Tumi Daklei kachhe astam, Bolechhile kal tumi asbe, Tumi ke bolona, Amake tumi valo besona, Mamonia, and Shadhinota Tomake Niye.
 He served as the music director of Bangladeshi national radio network Bangladesh Betar.

 Early life

 Akhand got music lessons at the age of five from his father.
 He performed in music programs for children on television and radio during 1963–1967.
-He was enlisted as a music composer of His Master's Voice in Pakistan when he was 14, and a musician of His Master's Voice India at 16.
-He won the first prize in 'Modern Bangla Songs' category in 1969 from the Pakistan Art Council.
-He was an artist of Swadhin Bangla Betar Kendra, the radio broadcasting center of Bangladesh Government formed for Liberation Struggle during the Bangladesh Liberation War in 1971.
+He was enlisted as a music composer of His Master's Voice in Pakistan when he was 14, and as a musician of His Master's Voice India at 16.
+He won the first prize in the 'Modern Bangla Songs' category in 1969 from the Pakistan Art Council.
+He was an artist of Swadhin Bangla Betar Kendra, the radio broadcasting center of the Bangladesh government formed during the Bangladesh Liberation War in 1971.